M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.8 Revision 34 active-X
+Version 9.8 Revision 35 active-X
-1. A bug fix in help form.
+1. Minor bugs removed.
+2. A new info file versiom 5..5

 The fist time you run the interpreter do this in M2000 console: dir appdir$